DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Different backup strategies deal with the archive bit differently; Incremental and differential backup strategies don't treat the archive bit in the same manner
         - once a full backup is complete, the archive bit on every file is reset, turned off, or set to 0
     - Three types of backups:
-        - **Full backup**: store a complete copy of the data contained on the protected device or backup media; full backups duplicate every file on the system regardless of the setting of the archive bit
+        - **📁Full backup**: store a complete copy of the data contained on the protected device or backup media; full backups duplicate every file on the system regardless of the setting of the archive bit
-        - **Incremental backup**: changes since the last incremental backup
+        - **📁Incremental backup**: changes since the last incremental backup
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - once an incremental backup is complete, the archive bit on all duplicated files is reset, turned off, or set to 0
             - Incremental backups provide the option that includes the smallest amount of data.
-        - **Differential backup**: changes since the last full backup
+        - **📁Differential backup**: changes since the last full backup
             - only files that have the archive bit turned on, enabled, or set to 1 are duplicated
             - unlike full and incremental backups, the differential backup process does not change the archive bit
             - Differential backups involve always storing copies of all files modified since the most recent full backup, regardless of any incremental or differential backups created during the intervening time period.